JLGH42/marvel-app/README.md

-##Hello!
+# Hello!
 Welcome to my Full-Stack Marvel Catalogue

-This is a full stack application built by myself using the MERN stack.
+This is a full-stack application built by myself using the MERN stack.

-After creating an account, you will be able to browse through all your favourite heroes and villians all within the application!
+After creating an account, you will be able to browse through all your favourite heroes and villains all within the application!

 Attributions:
 - Data provided by Marvel. © 2014 Marvel